How to Upload Photos to Google Drive and Share a Link

 You now have three ways to upload photos to Google Drive and share a working link.

-- Use Drive Explorer Pro when you upload many photos regularly and want every link tracked automatically in Google Sheets.
+- Use Drive Explorer Pro when you upload multiple photos regularly and want every link tracked automatically in Google Sheets.

-Whichever method you use, always change General access from Restricted to Anyone with the link before you share.
-If you skip this step, the recipient may see an access request page instead of the photo.
+Whichever method you use, change General access from Restricted to Anyone with the link before sharing.
+If you skip this step, the recipient sees an access request page instead of the photo.